ntsakosurprise/kotii/docs/work-list/to-do.md

 ### Cosmetics

-- Properly set up file paths on different plugins for kotii, eg; in Filerouter,
+- `Properly set up file paths on different plugins for kotii, eg; in Filerouter`,
-- Configure source to support proper installations by package managers
+- `Configure source to support proper installations by package managers`
-- Configure images in the framework
+- `Configure images in the framework`
 - Add functionality for static generator to fetch data from api
 - Set SPA to be handled by kotiijs server
 - Clean-up custom nodejs loaders